Belarus presidential election: Who’s taking on Lukashenko, does it matter?

 State news agency BelTA reported on Friday that after three days of early voting, turnout was 27.15 percent.

-BelTA reported last week that in an opinion poll conducted in December which interviewed 1,500 people, 85.5 percent of registered voters indicated they would vote in the upcoming election.
+It said last week that in an opinion poll conducted in December, which interviewed 1,500 people, 85.5 percent of registered voters indicated they would vote in the upcoming election.

 According to Statistica, a data-gathering platform, approximately 84 percent of eligible voters cast their ballot in the presidential election in August 2020.

-It added that the capital, Minsk, recorded the lowest voter turnout at “over 66 per cent”.
+It added that the capital, Minsk, recorded the lowest voter turnout at “over 66 percent”.

-However, overseas Belarusians will only be able to take part in the election by returning to the country and casting a ballot at a regional polling station.
+However, overseas Belarusians will be able to take part in the election only by returning to the country and casting a ballot at a regional polling station.

 Who is running against Lukashenko?

-According to the country’s Central Election Commission (CEC), four candidates have been registered to run in Sunday’s election.
+According to the country’s Central Election Commission (CEC), four candidates have been registered to run.

-Liberal Democrats chairman Oleg Gaidukevich announced he was running in the election in October and told the First News Channel that there “must be healthy competition, discussion”.
+Liberal Democrats chairman Oleg Gaidukevich announced his candidature in October, and told the First News Channel that there “must be healthy competition, discussion”.

-Sergei Sirankov, first secretary of the Communist Party’s Central Committee, will also be on the ballot.
+Sergei Sirankov, first secretary of the Communist Party’s Central Committee, is also on the ballot.

-Anna Kanapatskaya, a former member of parliament who last ran in the 2020 presidential elections, will be running, and Alexander Khizhnyak, chairman of the Republican Labour Party, is the final candidate.
+Anna Kanapatskaya, a former member of parliament who contested the 2020 presidential election, is also running; and Alexander Khizhnyak, chairman of the Republican Labour Party, is the fourth candidate.

-However, Tatsiana Chulitskaya, a Belarusian academic at Vilnius University in Lithuania, told the Reuters news agency that the four candidates had not criticised Lukashenko during their campaign.
+However, Tatsiana Chulitskaya, a Belarusian academic at Vilnius University in Lithuania, told the Reuters news agency that no candidate had criticised Lukashenko during their campaign.

 “These are not candidates in the normal meaning of this word.
 They are just playing in this campaign.
 They are not competing with Lukashenko,” she said in a phone interview.